 Decisions Involving Joint Appointments

 A committee drawn from appropriate individuals of each Unit shall be established to provide recommendations.
 In the event that individual Units do not have appropriate expertise related to the candidate's specific creative contributions, a special committee shall be constituted and may include individuals who are not members of the Georgia Tech Faculty.
+The composition of this committee is governed by this Handbook.
 All Unit Heads involved jointly shall provide recommendations.
-These recommendations will then be passed along to the next level(s) as appropriate.
+These recommendations then will be passed along to the next level(s) as appropriate.

 Joint Academic/GTRI/Center Appointments